 The term "foreign matter" is used to designate any matter which does not form part of the drug as defined by the monograph.
-Vegetable drugs used as such or in formulations should be duly identified and authenticated and be free from insects, pests, fungi, micro-organisms, pesticides and other animal matter including animal excreta and be with in the permitted and specified limits of lead, arsenic and heavy metals and not showing abnormal odour, colour, sliminess, mould or other evidence of deterioration.
+Vegetable drugs used as such or in formulations should be duly identified and authenticated and be free from insects, pests, fungi, micro-organisms, pesticides and other animal matter including animal excreta and be within the permitted and specified limits for lead, arsenic and heavy metals and not showing abnormal odour, colour, sliminess, mould or other evidence of deterioration.

-Whenever "TASFIYA" (Clearing) of a drug is specified, it should be subjected to the process as specified in the Appendix.
+Wherever "TASFIYA" (Cleaning) of a drug is specified, it should be subjected to the process as specified in the Appendix.
+5.1.2

-The quantitavtive tests, e.g., total ash, acid soluble ash, water soluble ash, alcohol soluble extractive, water soluble extractive, other soluble extractive, moisture content, volatile oil content and assays are methods upon which the standards of Pharmacopeia depend.
-The methods for assays are described in their respective monographs and for others corresponding reference of appropriate appendix is given.
-The analyst is not precluded from employing on aternate method in any instance if he is satisfied that the instance, the methods of micro analysis of equivalent accuracy may be substituted.
-However, in the event of doubt or dispute, the methods of analysis of the Pharmacopoeia alone are authoritative.
+The quantitative tests, e.g., total ash, acid insoluble ash, alcohol soluble extractive, water soluble extractive, ether soluble extractive, moisture content, volatile oil content and assays are the methods upon which the standards of Pharmacopoeia depend.
+The methods for assays are described in their respective monographs and for other quantitative tests, methods are not repeated in the text of monographs but only the corresponding reference of appropriate appendix is given.
+The analyst is not precluded from employing an alternate method in any instance.
+If he is satisfied that the method which he uses will give the same result as Pharmacopoeial method.
+In suitable instance, the methods of micro analysis, if of equivalent accuracy, may be substituted for the test and assays described.
+However, in the event of doubt or dispute, the methods of analysis of the Pharmacopoeia are alone authoritative.